 Add some mirrors to create the illusion of spaciousness

 If you’ve got a smaller apartment, mirrors can really help you make it look larger than it really is.
-They are such a versatile decor element that every apartment of smaller scale needs one.
+They are such a versatile decor element that every apartment of a smaller-scale needs one.
 Mirrors make great focal points, especially when paired with the right pieces and placed strategically.
 If you already have a central element in your living space, you can use mirrors to exaggerate its presence.
 Mirrors aren’t just reserved for walls.
 You can also get some quality mirrored furniture to spice up your decor without complicating it too much.
-Go with mirrored nightstand, coffee table, or a dresser – they are sure to lift up your home’s style, adding a pinch of glamour and spoonful of charm to your living space.
+Go with a mirrored nightstand, coffee table, or a dresser – they are sure to lift up your home’s style, adding a pinch of glamour and spoonful of charm to your living space.

 Sometimes, all it takes is a little bit of creativity and effort to turn your home into a comfy oasis.
 Use the tips above to transform your old apartment and design a space you’ll be eager to come back to.